 - Place whole jalapenos on an oiled baking sheet.

-- Bake for 20 minutes, turning at least once.
+- Bake for 5-15 minutes, turning at least once and checking often to avoid overcooking.
 The skin should begin to darken, and the peppers should become soft.

 Be sure not to cook your peppers for too long, as this can cause the peppers to become mushy.
 The best texture for your jalapenos is slightly firm, but bendable.
 The pepper skins should look blackened and charred when they are ready.